zhangfelix/workflow/README.md

-# This is a nossl branch！
+# This is a study branch！Without ssl, without upstream.
+Very clean codes.
 still need crypto for sha1 and md5.

 [English version](README_en.md)